peak-gao/code-notes/JavaScript/js-notes-mini-1.md

 # Objects
 - **Objects** are the general **building block upon which much of JS is built**.
 They are *one of the 6 primary types*
     - *simple primitives* (`string`, `number`, `boolean`, `null`, and `undefined`) are **not** themselves `objects`
+    - A primitive (primitive value, primitive data type) is data that is not an object and has no methods
     - `null` is *sometimes referred to as an object type*, but **this misconception stems from a bug in the language which causes `typeof null` to return the string `"object"` incorrectly**.  **`null` is its own primitive type**
     - `function` is a sub-type of object (technically, a "callable object")
     - **Functions in JS are said to be "first class"** in that they **are basically just normal objects** (with callable behavior semantics bolted on), and **so they can be handled like any other plain object**